mohmmadnoorjebreen/data-structures-and-algorithms/python/linked-list-zip/README.md

 # Challenge Summary
-create a function that have tow parameters like a linked list and zip them
+create a function that have tow parameters linked list and zip them
 ## Whiteboard Process
 ![](linked_list_zip.jpg)